Inez García: Trials

 When Cardenas learned of his wife's predicament, he recommended that she retain Charles Garry, a criminal attorney who had gained a reputation in Soledad State Penitentiary as the defender of George Jackson, Huey P. Newton, and Bobby Seale.
 At the same time, news of the case reached the San Francisco Bay Area, where the women's rights and Chicano movements were at their apex.
 García began speaking to women's groups in the area, while the Inez Garcia Defense Committee raised money for the defense and publicized the case, hoping to highlight it as a prime example of gender inequity in the criminal justice system rather than a simple murder.

 Through her contact with feminist groups, Garcia became an outspoken critic of patriarchy, accusing her own judge of prejudice and sexism.
 During the trial, Garry argued that García had acted with diminished capacity due to the trauma of her rape and a history of mental instability.
 Not only did this defense fail to win the sympathy of the jury, it also disappointed feminists who preferred to project the image of García as a symbol of strength and resistance to male dominance.
-García was convicted of second-degree murder, sentenced, and served two years of a five-year-to-life sentence in the California Institution for Women before her appeal was heard.
+García was convicted of second degree murder, sentenced, and served 15 months of a five-year-to-life sentence in the California Institution for Women before her appeal was heard.

 During her retrial, García was defended by the feminist lawyer Susan Jordan.
 Jordan dropped the "diminished capacity" defense, instead arguing simple self-defense.
-The argument convinced the jury, which exonerated the defendant.
+The argument convinced the jury, which acquitted her.